EggBoi1er/CS-2400-Project-0/README.md

 This is the link to my Youtube video of the recording - https://www.youtube.com/watch?v=BfQkcSWkT7k

-The screencast software that I used was Nvidia
+The screencast software that I used was Nvidia my IDE was VSCode